geo-tp/wow-ocr/README.md

 WoW Screenshot OCR
 ==============

 Deep learning OCR models to read text from WoW screenshots.
-Based on a detector that spots text frames from screenshots, and a recognizer that reads text from detected frames.
+Based on a detector that spots text frames, and a recognizer that reads text from detected frames.

 - Chat
 - Combat log